 Heat oil, and saute garlic paste and turmeric for a minute till the raw flavor is removed.

 Add coconut milk, and whisk in the the toasted gram flour/besan making sure there are no lumps.
 Add salt & water.
-Keep heating the mixture till it comes to a boil, then lower the heat and cook for 30-45 minutes till it thickens.

 For the chicken: